The reason for "abnormal" is that youth is a bizarre practice.

 She lowers her head, even if someone suddenly bumps into her hard, she wouldn’t turn her head to look at the other person.

-Moreover, her strong and picky personality makes her even if there are pretentious, touching seeds fall, it is completely impossible for them to grow there, desolate beyond measure.
+Moreover, her strong and picky personality makes her even if there are pretentious, touching seeds fall, it is completely impossible for them to grow from there, desolate beyond measure.

 The result ended with the boy returning to his hometown, and not long ago, there was news of his marriage.
 In the end, she is left alone in this city.